Omics Data Discovery Agents: Agent-Supported Retrieval, Reanalysis, and Synthesis of Published Omics Data: Abstract

 \section{Abstract}

 The biomedical literature contains a vast collection of omics studies, yet most published data remain functionally inaccessible for computational reuse.
-When raw data are deposited in public repositories, essential information for reproducing reported results is dispersed across main text, supplementary files, and code repositories.
-In rarer instances where intermediate data is made available (e.g. protein abundance files), its location is irregular.
-In this article, we present an agentic framework that fetches omics-related articles and transforms the unstructured information into searchable research objects.
-Our system employs large language model (LLM) agents with access to tools for fetching omics studies, extracting article metadata, identifying and downloading published data, executing containerized quantification pipelines, and running analyses to address novel question.
-We demonstrate automated metadata extraction from PubMed Central articles, achieving 80\% precision for dataset identification from standard data repositories.
-Using model context protocol (MCP) servers to expose containerized analysis tools, our set of agents were able to identify a set of relevant articles, download the associated datasets, and re-quantify the proteomics data.
-The results had a 63\% overlap in differentially expressed proteins when matching reported preprocessing methods.
-Furthermore, we show that agents can identify semantically similar studies, determine data compatibility, and perform cross-study comparisons, revealing consistent protein regulation patterns in liver fibrosis.
-This work establishes a foundation for converting the static biomedical literature into an executable, queryable resource that enables automated data reuse at scale.
+When raw data are deposited in public repositories, essential information for reproducing reported results is dispersed across main text, supplementary files, and code repositories, and in the rarer cases where intermediate data (e.g.\ protein abundance files) are shared, their location is irregular.
+Here we present an agentic framework for the agent-supported retrieval, reanalysis, and synthesis of published omics data.
+The system employs large language model (LLM) agents with access to tools for fetching omics studies, extracting article metadata, identifying and downloading published data, executing containerized quantification pipelines, and synthesizing results across studies.
+Applied at corpus scale, the pipeline catalogued dataset references across thousands of PubMed Central articles; we report these as descriptive system outputs rather than as a validated measure of extraction accuracy.
+Using model context protocol (MCP) servers to expose containerized analysis tools, the agents retrieved and re-quantified data in five end-to-end reanalyses spanning data-dependent and data-independent proteomics and bulk RNA-seq.
+All five reanalyses completed, each with documented human guidance and workflow accommodations, and reproduced the authors' deposited abundances with high per-sample correlation (0.85--0.997) and strongly concordant differentially expressed features (fold-change Spearman 0.88--0.91), with no direction reversals among features called differentially expressed in both analyses; residual differences in significant-feature lists were attributable to threshold placement, tool-version, and preprocessing differences rather than to the underlying quantities.
+We further demonstrate that agents can identify semantically similar studies, judge data compatibility, and synthesize findings across studies, including a random-effects meta-analysis that recovered consistent protein regulation in liver fibrosis.
+Rather than a validated benchmark of literature-wide performance, this work is a feasibility demonstration together with an auditable, reusable toolset, establishing a foundation for prospective evaluation of automated omics-data reuse.

 \textbf{Keywords:} large language models, omics data, proteomics, transcriptomics, model context protocol, automated curation, data reanalysis, meta-analysis